AHW214/timingway/README.md

 If you want the app to appear as an overlay, you might need something to open a browser window as a transparent overlay.
 I recommend using the Pennywise browser (https://github.com/kamranahmedse/pennywise).

-There's no reset button for the overlay mode; you can reset with Alt + 2, and pause/continue with Alt + 1.
+There's no reset button for the overlay mode; you need to use hotkeys.

 ## Generating HTML for testing